BurakKaynakcioglu/data-analyze-school-project-/README.md

-To try it properly, install and import: google.code.gson graphstream.gs.core graphstream.gs.ui.swing
+Install and import google.code.gson, graphstream.gs.core and graphstream.gs.ui.swing to try it properly,